nsharma1396/kvell/docs/getting-started/api.md

 The implementation will probably change for the logger and will try to provide a very robust mechanism for logging in your applications.

-For more details on `router`, [simple-node-logger](https://www.npmjs.com/package/simple-node-logger)
+Internally, Kvell uses [simple-node-logger](https://www.npmjs.com/package/simple-node-logger) and exports it's logging function as `devLog`.
+Check the package for more details on how you can use devLog.

 ## `config`